anaaragon88/anaaragon88/README.md

 ### I am Ana Aragon!!

-- 🌱 I’m learning full stack web development.
+- 🌱 I am a full stack web developer.
 - 👩🏻‍💻 I have a background of 10 years as graphic designer

 📫 Connect with me: